 The center portion of each graph represents normal hormone activity.
 The top third represents abnormally high activity.
 The bottom third represents low activity.
 Sex-hormone activity is represented by the term estrogen.

 Please note that “activity” does not necessarily equate with blood test results, especially in terms of cortisol.
 Lab tests often lump precursor hormones into the “cortisol” reading, pushing it into the normal range or even above normal when in fact, true cortisol production (activity) is low.
-For further reading, click here and scroll to page 8 of click here.
+For further reading, click here.

 In addition, most cortisol readings do not identify prescription cortisol replacements.
 Consequently, even with therapy it’s common for cortisol readings to remain low for the duration of the dog’s life despite obvious clinical improvement.
 This is why it is more important to evaluate adrenal estrogen levels rather than cortisol levels.